Marketing Horror Stories – How to Avoid Mistakes in Your Campaigns

 The problem: If you followed up with the publicity around Fyre Festival you’ll know that the main problem they had was overpromising an experience they realistically couldn’t deliver.
 The time spent to create this vision limited the time needed to actually create what they had sold to their customers, and it resulted in a disastrous rush to get the bare minimum done, leaving them in pretty hot water.

-How to avoid doing the same: For any business, overpromising is never a good idea.
+How to avoid it: For any business, overpromising is never a good idea.
 But the issue with Fyre festival wasn’t just the overpromise.
 It was budget, timing and planning.
 They envisioned an idea before securing a location, before securing catering, accommodation or anything that was needed to follow through.
 They also ignored the warning signs.
 The fix?
 Plan your service before you start marketing and know when to step back.

 Pepsi’s Big Commercial